guardianproject/gnupg-for-android/README.md

 We would like to target as many Android platforms as possible.
 Currently there are two limiting APIs:

-* regex:
-    provided in Android 2.2, SDK android-8 and above
+* `regex` - provided in Android 2.2, SDK android-8 and above
-* pthread_rwlock\*:
-    provided in Android 2.3, SDK android-9 and above
+* `pthread_rwlock*` - provided in Android 2.3, SDK android-9 and above
-* pthread_atfork
-   provided in Android 4.0, SDK android-14 and above
+* `pthread_atfork` - provided in Android 4.0, SDK android-14 and above

-regex could easily be included in the build, pthread_rwlock\* would be more difficult.
+regex could easily be included in the build, `pthread_rwlock\*` would be more difficult. `pthread_atfork` is not really fully required, but might be in the future.

 ## Build Setup